What is Microsoft's "blue screen of death?" Here's what it means and how to fix it.

 Microsoft warned that its customers may have to reboot as many as 15 times before they're successful in restoring their computing systems.

-Microsoft said that some users have reported that they have been able to successfully reboot their machines.
+Microsoft said some users have reported that they have been able to successfully reboot their machines.

 "We have received reports of successful recovery from some customers attempting multiple Virtual Machine restart operations on affected Virtual Machines," the company said.
 It advises Windows users to login to the Azure Portal, its cloud computing product, and to initiate a restart.